PDXChinese/pdxchinese.github.io/_pages/chinesefestival.md

 ## Stage Performances

-The following is the progran list from 2022 Chinese Festival.
+The following is the program list from 2022 Chinese Festival.
 Most of them will come back to the stage and we will welcome some new groups.
-The new list for this year's Chinese Festival will be available 2 weeks before the event.
+The new list for this year's Chinese Festival will be available two weeks before the event.

 | Time | Program | Presented By |
 | --- | --- | --- | ---: |